josephplaugher/lightbox-appco/readme.md

-ReactForm-AppCo is a full featured form building component for React.JS Detailed usage instructions to come.
+LightBox-AppCo is a full featured lightbox/popup window module for react.